peytoncordero/DRI25/command-line.md

 ```console
 $ cat nypl_items.csv | uniq > clean_nypl_items.csv
 ```

 This will allow you to create a new version of the nypl_items.csv file with the duplicated lines removed.
-You can decide any name you prefer for your file!
+You can decide on any name you prefer for your file!

 </Secret>

 **Evaluation**

-What do command linen flags allow you to do? (select one)
+What do command line flags allow you to do? (select one)

 <Quiz>
-Flags allow you to earmark the file you are working on.
+Flags allow you to mark the file you are working on.
 Flags are useful to create a new version of the file you are working on while preserving the old version for future access.
 Flags are a common way to specify options for the command line programs.*
 </Quiz>

 ## Search the data

 So we've cleaned our data set, but how do we find entries that use a particular term?

-Let's say I want to find all the entries in our data set that use the term "Paris."
+Let's find all the entries in our data set that use the term "Paris."

-Here we can use the grep command, which stands for "global regular expression print."
-The grep command processes text line by line and prints any lines that match a specified pattern.
+Here we can use the `grep` command, which stands for *global regular expression print.* The `grep` command processes text line by line and prints any lines that match a specified pattern.

-On the command line write
+On the command line write:

 ```console
 $ cat nypl_items.csv | grep -i "paris"
 ```

 This will print out all the lines that contain the word "Paris."
-The -i flag makes the command ignore capitalization.
+The `-i` flag makes the command ignore capitalization.

-Now we can use our wc -l command to see how many lines that are:
+Now we can use our `wc -l` command to see how many lines there are:

 ```console
 $ cat nypl_items.csv | grep -i "paris" | wc -l
 191
 ```

-In this last command, we have used the cat command to read nypl_items.csv, take the output, and pipe it into the grep -i command, which will ignore capitalization and find all instances of the word paris.
-We then take the output of that grep command and pipe it into the word count wc command with the -l lines option.
+In this last command, we have used the `cat` command to read nypl_items.csv.
+We take the output, and pipe it into the `grep -i` command, which will ignore capitalization and find all instances of the word 'paris'.
+Then we take the output of that `grep` command and pipe it into the word count, `wc`, command with the `-l` lines option.
 The pipeline returns 191 letting us know that "Paris" (or "paris") occurs on 191 lines of our data set.

 **Regular expressions**

-In this command we used grep and said that it stands for regular expressions.
-Regular expressions are special strings representing a pattern to be matched in a search operation. grep gives us access to the power of regular expressions as we search for text.[k]
+In this command, we used `grep` and said that it stands for regular expressions.
+Regular expressions are special strings representing a pattern to be matched in a search operation. `grep` gives us access to the power of regular expressions as we search for text.
 Regular expressions (or regex) provide methods to search for text in more advanced ways, including specific wildcards, matching ranges of characters such as letters and numbers, and detecting features such as the beginning and end of lines.
 Regular expressions are commonly used in different programming languages.

-## Activities
+## Review

 **Challenge**

-Use the grep command to explore our .csv file a bit.
+Use the `grep` command to explore our .csv file a bit.
 What areas are best covered by the data set?

-If you want to get a little more milage out of the `grep` command, refer to [this tutorial on grep and regular expressions](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux).
+If you want to get a little more mileage out of the `grep` command, refer to [this tutorial on grep and regular expressions](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux).
 If you want to experiment with regular expressions in an easy-to-use environment, numerous regex test interfaces are available from [a simple google search](https://www.google.com/search?w&q=regex+tester), such as [RegExr](https://regexr.com/), which includes a handy cheat sheet.

 **Evaluation**

-What do pipes allow you to do? (select all that apply)
+What do `|` allow you to do? (select all that apply)

 <Quiz>
 - Pipes let you take the output of one command and use it as the input for another.*